 Multiple WAPs can be connected to extend the wireless capability range of a network, such as in a large building.
 However, WAPs aren’t a required component of a network, as networks can remain completely hardwired.

-Contrary to popular belief, Wi-Fi does not have anything to do with your internet connection and the two terms should not be used interchangeably, although they often are.
+Contrary to popular belief, WiFi doesn’t have anything to do with your internet connection and the two terms shouldn’t be used interchangeably, although they often are.

-Wi-Fi only applies to the strength of your connection to a Wireless Access Point Located in your Local Area Network.
+WiFi only applies to the strength of your connection to a Wireless Access Point (WAP) Located in your Local Area Network (LAN).
 Internet connection measures the strength of your router’s connection to the internet.
-You can have a strong connection to your Wi-Fi, but no connection to the internet or vice versa.
+You can have a strong connection to your WiFi, but no connection to the internet and vice versa.

 Here’s another 8 things you didn’t know about WiFi.